sampadbm/sampadbm.github.io/blog/quals/index.md

 ---

-### What is the data?
+### What is the (big) data?

 Data from traffic sensors deployed on roads in smart cities of China over a month.

 ### And problem?
 - Noisy data
 - Lots of missing entries (sensor/network/power failures)
-- Cost restrictions - sparse deployment
+- Cost restrictions - sparse and non-uniform sensor deployment
+- Too large to store over longer periods (terrabytes/day)

 ### Task?
+Address the challenges
+posed by mobility datasets.

-Denoise and recover missing entries.
+	- Denoise and recover missing entries.
+	- Store data more efficiently, compression.
 ---

 class: center middle